deliveroo/routemaster/README.md

 **Routemaster** is an opinionated event bus over HTTP, supporting event-driven / representational state notification architectures.

-Routemaster aims to dispatch events with a median latency not exceding 10ms (plus the round-trip time to publisher and subscriber services), with no practical upper limit on throughput.
+Routemaster aims to dispatch events with a median latency in the 50-100ms range, with no practical upper limit on throughput.

+#### RPC as an antipattern

-Routemaster is designed on purpose to _not_ support RPC-style architectures, for instance by severely limiting payload contents: much like it's all too easy to add non-RESTful routes to a web application, it's all too easy to damage a microservice architecture by building function across services, thus coupling them too tightly.
+Routemaster is designed on purpose to _not_ support RPC-style architectures, for instance by severely limiting payload contents.

+The rationale is that, much like it's all too easy to add non-RESTful routes to a web application, it's all too easy to damage a microservice architecture by building function across services, thus coupling them too tightly.

+#### Don't call us, we'll call you

+In web environments, the one type of server that scales well and can scale automatically is an HTTP server.
+As such, Routemaster heavily relies on HTTP.

+Inbound events are delivered over HTTP so that the bus itself can scale to easily process a higher (or lower) throughput of events with consistent latency.

+Outbound events are delivered over HTTP so that subscribers can scale their processing of events as easily.

+We believe the cost in latency in doing so (as compared to lower-level messaging systems such as the excellent [RabbitMQ](https://www.rabbitmq.com/protocols.html)) is offset by easier maintenance, more sound architecture (standards-only, JSON over HTTP), and better scalability.

+Future versions of Routemaster may support (backwards-compatible) long-polling HTTP sessions to cancel out the latency cost.

 --------------------------------------------------------------------------------